 The following Streetview image better shows the road layout (click it to go to Google Maps).

-The cyclist had started crossing the road from the left; his front wheel was just passing onto the traffic island when the car hit him, sending his rear wheel up into the air.
+The cyclist had started crossing the road from the left; his front wheel was just passing onto the traffic island when the driver moved forward and her car hit him, sending his rear wheel—and him—up into the air.

 The failure modes

-The failure mode that seems to have caused this morning’s collision is a different one, and fortunately will often be at a lower speed, but it’s much more likely.
+However, the failure mode that seems to have caused this morning’s collision is a different one.
+Collisions of this type will, fortunately, generally occur at lower speeds, but the likelihood of this collision seems high.

 The cyclist had already crossed nearly all of the road.
 Yet the driver evidently hadn’t seen him, despite the fact that he would have been clearly visible to the left and had already mostly passed the front of the car.

-As a driver – whether you are moving at moderate speed or queuing behind another car – when you approach a roundabout like this your focus is to the right, towards the approaching traffic to which you have to give way.
-On this roundabout, people often drive round quickly, and there is very heavy flow at peak periods.
+As a driver—whether you are moving at moderate speed or queuing behind another car—when you approach a roundabout like this your focus is to the right, towards the approaching traffic to which you have to give way.
+On this roundabout, people often drive round quickly—the junctions have shallow angles which encourage high speeds, a feature that is extremely problematic when placing cycling infrastructure—and there is extremely heavy flow here at peak periods.
 If you’re going to get out of the junction, you have to keep watching the traffic to your right.

 You’re looking to the right constantly, and you don’t necessarily expect cyclists appearing right in front of your front bumper.

-It would be easy for more militant cyclists to say, well, obviously the driver should have looked both ways before pulling out.
-Probably so.
-But actually there’s little if anything there to visually remind drivers that this is a cycle crossing point; whilst there is everything to encourage drivers to keep their eyes firmly to the right, away from approaching cyclists.
+It would be easy for more dogmatic cyclists to say, well, obviously the driver should have looked both ways before pulling out.
+Indeed so.
+But the design discourages this behaviour, and actually there’s little if anything there to visually remind drivers that this is a cycle crossing point; whilst there is everything to encourage drivers to keep their eyes firmly to the right, away from approaching cyclists.

 And so this collision was, after so many rolls of the dice, an inevitability.